UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 Code of Conduct
 :::::::::::::::

+[RB: I suggest to remove the CoC, as we should, as teachers, have high epxpectations of our learners and a CoC shows we assume otherwise.
+Sure, having the standard ``CODE_OF_CONDUCT.md`` in the root folder of this repo is fine.
+Putting it this explicitly in the course material, however, feels like showing we expect our learners to misbehave.
+Maybe we need to vote on this?]

 We strive to follow the Contributor Covenant Code of Conduct to foster an inclusive and welcoming environment for everyone.

 In short: